BillyMcCune/Cellular-Automata-Simulator/README.md

 * Customized css files are used to define the style of the simulation.
 The css files are stored in resources/cellsociety/style/.
 The css files define the color and style of the simulation.

-#### Logic Bugs

-* FallingLogic looks for cells down left, down right, and down.
-With some implementations, shapes like hexagon do not have down left or down right on hexagons on the higher part of the row.
-    * This means that cells can only go downward, despite there being a down left and down right, which are coded as Direction(0, -1) and Direction(0, 1) in neighbors instead.
-This is one of the aforementioned discrepancies with the square grid.
-* When AntLogic looks for locations in the direction the ant is facing, it looks for all cells up, down, left, and right of the cell currently being looked at.
-For hexagon and triangle implementations, this might lead to unexpected possible directions.
-* If DarwinLogic has an infinite loop, such as (GO 2, GO 1), the species breaks, and the code errors.
-    * The idea I had was to set a timer in Logic, but this would require a bit more time to figure out.
-* LifeLogic can't take in values bigger than 9, which could pose a problem for neighborhoods with more than 9 possible neighbors.
-Although it wouldn't error, it simply wouldn't take in the value.
-    * With time, I would probably choose to implement letter values, like A = 10, B = 11, etc. For cells with very large neighborhoods greater than 36, I would most likely create a new way of implementing rulestrings that would take in comma seperated numbers.
-* SugarScape can find the greatest value sugar pile in front of it, but due to changes made for Darwin, the sugar agent now teleports straight to the grid with the most sugar in its raycast.
-    * The way that I would implement this would most likely be to raycast in all directions by using the getAllRaycastDirections, then see which direction contains the best direction, and go in that direction
-* A lot of my Logic classes use strings to set parameters.
-A better way to do this would probably to make an enum, property file, or some other universal or hard to change value in order to prevent errors from spelling mistakes.
-I implemented this long before I realized the issue from the failing the codebase tests, so this would be an implementation for the future.
-* Hexagon Grid MOORE neighbor assignment appears to be broken, at times not selecting the correct neighbors.
-I discovered this late, so did not have time to troubleshoot or fix this.

-#### Configuration Bugs

-* There are no-know bugs to the configuration writer.
-    * The code writes the XMl document and as such the XMl document produced should not create any bugs.
-* The current code in the configuration reader throws all errors to the view and I believe that it is "bug free" by my current software standards.
-  This of course will change as users push the configuration functionality to its limit and/or more features are added.

-#### View Bugs

-* The color selector for the cell property will not affect the color of the cell until the user.
-* The zoom in and out of the grid is not center to the grid widget, its zooming center is always the center of the grid, which is not correct.
-* The text field input is checking the validity of the input by trying and catching the exception in the callback, which is unsafe.
-    * The text field input data is not updating the simulation after the simulation get reset.
-* The error dialog is keep popping up every frame when error occurs when user is running a simulation.

 #### Logic Implemented Features

 * Simulations: